Essays · PPTs · Blog

 It comes from a presentation made by Dr. Bryant L. Meyers in 1992, who made an “eye-opening presentation at the executive retreat for the Evangelical Foreign Mission Association” (EFMA, which today is MissioNexus).
 Global 4/14 Day’s website goes on to note the “stunning graphic” which Meyers included, showing that “in the United States, nearly 85% of people who make a decision for Christ, do so between the ages of 4 and 14!”

+it comes from the 1960 edition of the Handbook on Child Evangelism, by Lionel Hunt.
+Myers notes it is backed up by informal research by Child Evangelism Fellowship, as well as some stats from Barna.
 (I ought to get a copy of the original book by Hunt.
 I’ll try and do that, to see the methodology.
 If anyone has a copy and can comment on the methodology below, that would be appreciated.)

-The graph copied by Myers simply says that “of those who become Christians” (in the United States)
+The graph copied by Myers simply says that “of those who become Christians” (in the United States):

 • 1% become a Christian between the ages of 0 to 4